Billie Wesley Silvey, writer, editor and Christian activist, died of cancer

 ministry at Fuller Theological Seminary.

-20th (later 21st) Century Christian Magazine for 24
+Associate editor of 20th (later 21st) Century Christian Magazine for 24

 years, she served as Outreach Minister for the Culver Palms Church of